 I have a master list of things I do to prepare for the event and I firmly believe that list keeps me focused and enables me to do everything in an organized manner!

 - Set the date/invited the monks/invited the participants

-- Confirmed the date with monks
+- Confirmed the date with the monks

-- Shopped for non-perishables
+- Shopped for non-perishable groceries